GDC-WM/2DGame2021/architecture.md

 *Character* - can move left or right with Entity’s speed

-*Celia* - logic for Ceila, currently only has the cannon spritesheet and animation
+*Celia* - logic for Celia, currently only has the cannon spritesheet and animation

 *View* - a general purpose view class that contains a shared pointered list of entities to be pulled and drawn by a State

-*CeliaView* - uses the Ceila logic
+*CeliaView* - uses the Celia logic

 *Missile* - another entity that has its own way of moving and turning with acceleration